moudhamam/moudhamam.github.io/README.md

 * We're all better off when we care about one another.
 So I try to take care of everybody in my sphere of influence.
 * It is more enjoyable and effective to work in a team where everyone gives their best than to just do what is expected of them.
 This doesn't mean you need to work every second of your life, or never have a day off.
 It is about attitude.
 This is why I strive to hold everyone, including myself, to the same standard.
 * It is more enjoyable and efficient to work when ideas are freely exchanged and feedback is obtained from other people.
 Transparency and candor both enhance the working environment.
+* It is essential to strike a work-life balance, as it gives you the mental energy to accomplish everything.
+If you don't set priorities and stay focused, you lose track of everything.
+I love my job, but I don't want to become an obsessive workaholic.
+This is why I believe balance is so critical, so I can find time to enjoy myself.
+* Since there can be many ways to do anything, I don't believe that there is one right way to do things.
+That is why I believe that what works for others might not work for me, and vice versa.
+I like to try new things and see what works for me.

 ---
 ### Getting to know me